-Discover Vintage America - FEBRUARY 2017
+Discover Vintage America - MAY 2017

 Sandra Starley is nationally certified quilt appraiser, quilt historian, and avid antique quilt collector.
 She travels throughout the U.S. presenting talks on antique quilt history, fabric dating classes and trunk shows as well as quilting classes.
 Learn more at utahquiltappraiser.blogspot.com.
 Send your comments and quilt questions to SandraStarley@outlook.com